dirigible-io/dirigible-io.github.io/docs-help/docs/development/devops.md

 Development & Operations
 ===

-Providing a modern business applications in the Cloud nowadays requires a tight relation between the development and operations activities.
+Providing modern business applications in the Cloud nowadays requires a tight relation between the development and operations activities.
 Dirigible by promoting the in-system development for a full-stack applications needs to cover the both phases with the necessary tools and backend frameworks.

 ### Development

-The front-facing [Web IDE](../ide) component is a collection of plugins for project management, source code editing, modeling, SCM integration, database management and many more.
+The front-facing [Web IDE](../ide) component is a collection of plugins for project management, source code editing, modeling, SCM integration, database management, and many more.

 * [Workbench](../ide/perspectives/workbench)
 * [Git](../ide/perspectives/git)